Program of Study

 - 22 credits of courses in the concentration (Neuromotor Control and Rehabilitation) and sub-concentration (Applied Physiology, Rehabilitation Biomechanics, Epidemiology, Rehabilitation Engineering) areas (see descriptions of these areas below); and

-- laboratory rotations may be recommended for greater exposure to options for program research.
+- Laboratory rotations may be recommended for greater exposure to options for program research.

-- a minimum of 12 dissertation credits required on the campus.
+- A minimum of 12 dissertation credits required on the campus.

 - 4 floater credits to be used in any area

-Two key elements to the program involve completion of the comprehensive/candidacy exams, which focus on integration and specialization of the content from core, concentration and sub-concentration courses, and fulfillment of an independent dissertation research project.
+Two key elements of the program involve completion of the comprehensive/candidacy exams, which focus on integration and specialization of the content from core, concentration and sub-concentration courses, and fulfillment of an independent dissertation research project.